michelkal/luckyshine/README.md

 Note, here I used `npx` and not `npm`, this is because `knex` was not install globally (`npx` will read within node module)

 #### SEED THE SAMPLE DATA FOR THE TABLES YOU JUST CREATED
-Using `knex` we also created some sample data (provided in the assignment) to populate the tables listed above.
+Using `knex` I also created some sample data (provided in the assignment) to populate the tables listed above.
 To insert these data, run:
 `npx knex seed:run --env development --knexfile knexfiles.js`